Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Train emerging from the elevated Aljunied MRT station in Singapore, with a lamppost in the foreground and tracks leading off to the right

 The Aljunied stop sits smack in the middle of Geylang, one of Singapore’s oldest Malay settlements.
-Today, Geylang is most famous for (1) its food and (2) its red light district (legal and regulated).
+Today, Geylang is best known for (1) its food and (2) its red-light district (legal and regulated).
 For whatever reason, there are also a lot of temples — they seem to be everywhere.

-The other thing really worth seeing in this neck of the woods are the shophouses, many of which seem to have been built in the fabulously detailed Late Shophouse style so popular in the 1920s.
+The other highlights worth seeing in this neck of the woods are the shophouses, many of which seem to have been built in the fabulously detailed Late Shophouse style so popular in the 1920s.

 Close-up of a pastel green heritage shophouse facade in Geylang, Singapore, with green, pink, and white floral ceramic tiles and a decorative metal gate in the foreground.